-The India Consensus is a partnership between the Copenhagen Consensus Center and the Tata Trusts.
+The India Consensus is a partnership between Tata Trusts and the Copenhagen Consensus Center.
 The aim is to identify the smartest solutions to some of India's most pressing development challenges.
 Studies will be conducted across a wide range of policy areas - from education, health and governance to trade, infrastructure development, and energy – through state wide prioritization projects.

-The India Consensus’ prioritization projects will utilize the Copenhagen Consensus approach which has been refined over the past ten years to improve global and regional spending priorities and has now been adapted to reflect the diversity and size of India.
+The India Consensus’ prioritization projects utilise the Copenhagen Consensus approach which has been refined over the past ten years to improve global and regional spending priorities and adapted to reflect the diversity and size of India.

-The first prioritization projects will take place during 2017/18 in Rajasthan and Andhra Pradesh.
-The prioritization projects unite the best academic research, employing cost-benefit analysis, with sector expert input, broad and inclusive stakeholder engagement, and extensive policy outreach to evaluate and prioritize the smartest interventions.
+These two prioritization projects have united the best academic research, employing cost-benefit analysis, with sector expert input, broad and inclusive stakeholder engagement, and extensive policy outreach to evaluate and prioritize the smartest interventions.
 These results are helping inform decision makers in government, think tanks, civil society, and business as they set priorities for the years ahead.

 Andhra Pradesh Priorities